Trump urges the EU to impose 100% prices on China, India; The United States and India accept talks - ExBulletin

 The Court of Appeal allowed the prices to stay in place while the case moves through the legal process.

-Find out more: What Trump's prices mean for the economy and your wallet
+Read more: what Trump's prices mean for the economy and your wallet

 Here are the latest updates because politics has repercussions in the world.